We’ve made exciting changes to our website! Now we're working out the final kinks. Please share your feedback & report any issues here.

-Grassroots legal advocates are the common thread that links all of Namati’s programs and the Global Legal Empowerment Network.
-Depending on context, they may be called barefoot lawyers, community advisors and mobilisers, or even health advocates or environmental coordinators.
-Quite often they are simply known as community paralegals.
+Community paralegals provide a bridge between the law and real life.
+Depending on context, they may be called barefoot lawyers, grassroots legal advocates, community advisors and mobilizers, or even health advocates or environmental coordinators.

 Justice at the Frontline